 How to save money on your renovation:

 The cost for home renovations can be expensive but there are ways to save money and many programs in place that try and provide some relief to the average home improver.
 Generally, government programs try to assist homeowners who are improving the energy efficiency of their home.

-Take measurements and include details.
-If you are working with a contractor or architect get them to make a floor plan layout so you can visualize changes and play around with furniture placement and room design.
+- Take measurements and include details.
+If you’re working with a contractor or architect get them to make a floor plan layout so you can visualize changes and play around with furniture placement and room design.

-Always bring paint samples and fabric swatches home with you.
+- Always bring paint samples and fabric swatches home with you.
 Colours look drastically different under the fluorescent light of a retail store than in your home.
 Your lighting can change the way colours and patterns appear.
-You do not want to find out your colours do not match once they are already on the walls.
+You don’t want to find out your colours do not match once they are already on the walls.

-Make sure you have your permits.
-If you are not working with a professional, you might have to submit your home renovation plans to your municipality to confirm you are meeting building codes.
+- Make sure you have your permits.
+If you’re not working with a professional, you might have to submit your home renovation plans to your municipality to confirm you are meeting building codes.

-If you are renovating with a partner or with your family make sure to understand exactly how your tastes match and differ.
+- If you’re renovating with a partner or with your family, make sure to understand exactly how your tastes match and differ.
 Take time to look through magazines or visit some of the best home improvement blogs together, see what you both like, and what is a deal breaker.

-Renovate for the future.
-It is always better to go with classic designs and high-quality work.
-You may be able to accessorize with a trendy style but the design of your home should be something timeless.
+- Renovate for the future.
+It’s always better to go with classic designs and high-quality work.
+You may be able to accessorize with a trendy style, but the design of your home should be something timeless.
 If you invest in quality now it will increase the value of your home in the future and survive any passing fad.